David13p/flying-dot-game/README.md

-A simple fun game made in html5 to test your reflexes in flappy bird like levels.
+A simple game made in html5 to test your reflexes in flappy bird like levels.

 **Website:** https://david13p.github.io/flying-dot-game/